Yaffle/babel-plugin-transform-bigint/README.md

 </html>
 ```

-4. Open `test.html` in a web browser, see the console output.
+4. Open `test.html` in a web browser.